-- 1 Enter the following command to start the installation. - # ./installaccess node1 ip node2 ip
+Enter one of the following commands to start the installation.

+- # ./installaccess node1 ip node2 ip - # ./access72 node1 ip node2 ip

 Where node1 ip and node2 ip are the public physical IP addresses that are already assigned to the target cluster nodes to install Veritas Access over ssh.